1982 Atlantic hurricane season: Tropical Storm Beryl

-Early in its duration, Tropical Storm Beryl produced heavy rainfall and gusty winds on the Cape Verde island of Sal.
-The storm caused moderate damage across the archipelago, totaling $3 million (1982 USD).
-The passage of Beryl resulted in three casualties in Brava Island, as well as 122 injuries.
+Beryl produced heavy rains and gusty winds on the Cabo Verde Islands.
+The storm rendered approximately 2,100 people homeless and caused about $3 million in damage.
+Additionally, at least 3 people died and another 122 others suffered injuries.
 In the period after the storm's passage, the United States provided humanitarian aid and economic assistance to the country, helping the archipelago to reverse the effects of Beryl.